 The overall crime rate in National City is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, National City doesn't have a public transportation system that people use for their commute.
+National City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of National City are slightly better educated than the national average of 21.84% for all cities and towns, with 21.39% of adults in National City having a bachelor's degree or advanced degree.
+The education level of National City citizens is a little higher than the average for US cities and towns: 21.39% of adults in National City have at least a bachelor's degree.

 The per capita income in National City in 2022 was $30,667, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,668 for a family of four.
 However, National City contains both very wealthy and poor people as well.